graphql-java/graphql-java-page/content/documentation/master/execution.md

 ## AsyncExecutionStrategy

-By default the "query" execution strategy is ``graphql.execution.AsyncExecutionStrategy`` which will dispatch each field as ``CompleteableFuture`` objects and not care which ones complete first.
+By default the "query" execution strategy is ``graphql.execution.AsyncExecutionStrategy`` which will dispatch each field as ``CompletableFuture`` objects and not care which ones complete first.
 This strategy allows for the most performant execution.

 The data fetchers invoked can themselves return ``CompletionStage`` values and this will create